MixedRealityToolkit/MixedRealityToolkit-Unity/GOVERNANCE.md

 This document provides the governance policy for the Mixed Reality Toolkit for Unity Project.
 Maintainers agree to this policy and to abide by all Project polices, including the [code of conduct](../org-docs/CODE-OF-CONDUCT.md), [trademark policy](../org-docs/TRADEMARKS.md), and [antitrust policy](../org-docs/ANTITRUST.md) by adding their name to the [MAINTAINERS.md](./MAINTAINERS.md) file.

+Mixed Reality Toolkit projects are governed by the Steering Committee.
+The Steering Committee is responsible for all technical oversight, project approval and oversight, policy oversight, and trademark management for the Organization.
+To learn more about the Steering Committee, visit this link: https://github.com/MixedRealityToolkit/MixedRealityToolkit-MVG/blob/main/org-docs/CHARTER.md

 ## 1. Roles

 This project may include the following roles.
 Additional roles may be adopted and documented by the Project.